furplag/dns-challenge/README.md

 > Note:
 > this scripts enables only to using with Cloudflare DNS, yet .
 ## Why Cloudflare ?
-he gave me a free plan, that's all .
+he gave me a useful free plan, that's all, that's enough .

 ## Installation
 1. download them all , and put it somewhere .